 In the city centre is a fine selection of wine bars, including Fix St James and the Ash Street Cellar.
 In the grand St James Trust Building, opposite beautiful Hyde Park, is the inviting wine room of Bambini Trust.
-You’ll find an impressive sherry collection at , a stroll from the Sydney Opera House.
+In the heart of the central business district is the Wolf Wine Bar, serving seasonal wines by the glass.